bhuvanesh056/Sequential-Sum/README.md

 2.Personal Computer

 ## ALGORITHM:
+1.Start the program.

-1.Initialize the data pointer to the starting address where the numbers are stored.
+2.Initialize R0 with the starting address (30H) where numbers are stored.

-2.Initialize a register or accumulator to 00H to store the sum.
+3.Load R2 with count value 05H (since there are 5 numbers).

+4.Clear the accumulator (A) to start summation from zero.

+5.Fetch the number from memory pointed by R0.

-3.Load each number sequentially from memory and add it to the accumulator.
+6.Add the fetched number to the accumulator.

-4.Repeat this process for all 5 numbers.
+7.Increment R0 to point to the next memory location.

+8.Decrement R2 and repeat steps 5–7 until R2 = 0.

-5.Store the final result in another memory location.
+9.After the loop ends, store the final sum in memory location 35H.

-6.Stop the program execution.
+10.End the program.

 ## PROGRAM:
 ```